viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

     To open the LEED unit and access the electronics, follow these steps:

-        * Make sure to disconnect the unit from the mains voltage and wait 5 minutes for the capacitors to discharge.
+        * Make sure to disconnect the unit from the mains voltage and wait 5 min for the capacitors to discharge.
         * Open the chassis as shown in :numref:`fig_ngleed_new_overview`.
         * Remove the desired module(s) as shown in :numref:`fig_ngleed_remove_hv_cables`.
         * If necessary, remove the rear panel as shown in :numref:`fig_ngleed_rear_panel_tilted`.